InvAASTCluster: On Applying Invariant-Based Program Clustering to Introductory Programming Assignments: Syntax Trees and Invariants

+In this work, we use \Daikon~\cite{daikon07} to compute dynamically-generated likely invariants observed across multiple program executions for each student submission, employing a predefined set of input-output tests for each programming assignment. \Daikon's default format for program invariants combines Java and mathematical logic, aiming to convey meaning concisely to programmers.

+To adapt \Daikon for small imperative C programs, we initially apply a method for variable renaming to all student submissions.
+Next, we inject empty functions into each scope and pass the variables of the respective scope as parameters.
+A scope is defined as each block of statements without branching, and in cases of nested scopes, we include all variables available in the parent scopes as parameters as well.
+We adhere to conventional methods of modeling control flows, such as, computing invariants before a loop, before a loop guard, inside a loop guard, inside the loop, and after the loop.

-In this work, we use \Daikon~\cite{daikon07} to compute dynamically-generated likely invariants observed over several program executions for each student submission using a set of predefined input-output tests for each programming assignment.
-First, the method for renaming variables is applied to all the students’ submissions.
-To use \Daikon on small imperative C programs, one must inject empty functions into each scope and pass the scope’s variables as parameters.
-Afterward, \Daikon is executed using all the input tests for each programming assignment.
-The dynamically-generated invariants produced by \Daikon are saved for each program’s structure/scope (e.g.\ \texttt{if, cycle, block}).
-We don’t specifically ask \Daikon to generate any type of invariant.
-The only type of invariants we turned off is the “OneOf” invariants (e.g. “x is OneOf \{1,2\}”) that may cause overfitting to the test suite.
+Finally, \Daikon is executed using all input tests for each programming assignment.
+The dynamically-generated invariants produced by \Daikon are stored for each program's structure or scope (e.g., \texttt{if statements, loops, blocks}).
+We do not specifically ask \Daikon to generate any type of invariant.
+The only type of invariants we turned off is the “OneOf” invariants (e.g., “x is OneOf \{1,2\}”) that may cause overfitting to the test suite.
+Example~\ref{eg:injected_progs} presents the two programs, previously presented in Example~\ref{eg:renaming-vars}, after being injected with empty functions in each program scope.

+\begin{example} For Daikon~\cite{daikon07} to work on small imperative programs, we have to call empty functions at the beginning of each scope and pass all the visible variables, in that scope, as parameters.

+Consider again the programs presented in Example~\ref{eg:renaming-vars}, after renaming all the variables based on their usage.
+These programs, after being injected with empty functions, would look like the following programs: